donomii/throff-jupyter/README.md

 ### Docker

-You can try out or run Jupyter + gophernotes without installing anything using Docker.
+You can try out or run Jupyter + throff-jupyter without installing anything using Docker.
 To run a Go notebook that only needs things from the standard library, run:

 ```
-$ docker run -it -p 8888:8888 gopherdata/gophernotes
+$ docker run -it -p 8888:8888 throff-jupyter/throff-jupyter
 ```

 Or to run a Go notebook with access to common Go data science packages (gonum, gota, golearn, etc.), run:

 ```
-$ docker run -it -p 8888:8888 gopherdata/gophernotes:latest-ds
+$ docker run -it -p 8888:8888 throff-jupyter/throff-jupyter:latest-ds
 ```

 In either case, running this command should output a link that you can follow to access Jupyter in a browser.
 Also, to save notebooks to and/or load notebooks from a location outside of the Docker image, you should utilize a volume mount.
 For example:

 ```
-$ docker run -it -p 8888:8888 -v /path/to/local/notebooks:/path/to/notebooks/in/docker gopherdata/gophernotes
+$ docker run -it -p 8888:8888 -v /path/to/local/notebooks:/path/to/notebooks/in/docker throff-jupyter/throff-jupyter
 ```

 ## Getting Started